Raghuram42/DeckOfCards/README.md

 ## Program Description

-Using C#, created a Console Application which represents of a deck of cards.
+Using C#, created a Console Application which represents deck of cards.

 ## Source files